withastro/docs/src/pages/en/guides/imports.md

 Astro supports CSS Modules using the `[name].module.css` naming convention.
 Like any CSS file, importing one will automatically apply that CSS to the page.
 However, CSS Modules export a special default `styles` object that maps your original classnames to unique identifiers.

-CSS Modules help you enforce component scoping & isolation on the frontend with unique-generated class names for your stylesheets.
+CSS Modules help you enforce component scoping & isolation on the frontend with uniquely-generated class names for your stylesheets.

 ## Other Assets